acifer/wikiconflict/README.md

 ### 3. Create Change Vector

 Next step is to transform Change Objects stored in `/data/change` objects into 600 dimensional Change Vector using pre trained word vectors downloaded from [fast text](https://github.com/facebookresearch/fastText/blob/master/docs/pretrained-vectors.md).
 The notebook [3_create_change_vector-v3.ipynb](./notebooks/[3_create_change_vector-v3.ipynb]) creates different change vectors corresponding to different values of parameter, *context_length*.
 All of these change vectors are saved in /`data/change_vector` directory.
-Change vector is created using averaging of vectors corresponding to neighbouring tokens of change vectors and *context_length* equals to number of tokens in left and right used to create change vectors.
-Corresponding to different values of *context_length* we get different Change Vectors for same Change Object.
+Change vector is created from neighbouring tokens of change vectors.
+Neighbouring tokens are tokens in left and right of gap of change object.
+No of neoghbouring tokens taken from left and right of neighbour is called *context_length*.
+Using pre trained word vectors already downlaoded in `wordvectors`, we average vectors corresponding to  words in neighbouring context.
+As different values of *context_length* gives differnt neighbouring tokens, we get different Change Vectors for same Change Object for different value of *context_length*.

 ### 4. Cluster and Evaluate
-Change Vectors saved in `/data/change_vector` corresponnding to different values of *context_length* is used to create DBSCAN cluster.
+Change Vectors saved in `/data/change_vector` corresponnding to different values of *context_length* is used to create DBSCAN clusters.
 These clusters are first evaluated using both intrinsic and extrinsic mechanism.
-We compare our cluster to one created by re-implementation of Bykau. et. al. DBSCAN has two parameters eps and min_samples which when combined with context_length gives us three paramters of our model against which we evaluate our model.
+We compare our cluster to one created by re-implementation of [Bykau. et.
+Al.](https://velgias.github.io/docs/BykauKSV15.pdf).
+DBSCAN has two parameters *eps* and *min_samples* which when combined with *context_length* gives us three paramters of our model against which we evaluate and analyse performance of our model.

- We use 16 articles in [small article list](https://github.com/acifer/wikiconflict/blob/master/conflicted_article.csv) and [big article list](https://github.com/acifer/wikiconflict/blob/master/conflicted_article-big.csv) for intrinsic evaluation and for comparison with Bykau. et. al.
+ We use 16 articles in [small article list](https://github.com/acifer/wikiconflict/blob/master/conflicted_article.csv) and [big article list](https://github.com/acifer/wikiconflict/blob/master/conflicted_article-big.csv) for intrinsic evaluation and for comparison with [Bykau. et.
+Al.](https://velgias.github.io/docs/BykauKSV15.pdf).

+Finally extrinsic evauation is done on the gold standard created by annotation of change object pertaining to edit history of Wikipedia article [John Logie Baird](https://en.wikipedia.org/wiki/John_Logie_Baird).

 #### Intrinsic Evaluation